Gireve/pncp-implementation-guide/docs/05-iso15118-plug-and-charge.md

 #### 5.3.3 The EV-User activates the PlugCharge feature in its eMSP subscription, for its vehicle

-For the PlugCharge feature, the authentication verified for each session is based on a x509 certificate named Contract Certificate, which contains the eMAId identifier.
+For the Plug&Charge feature, the authentication verified for each session is based on a x509 certificate named "Contract Certificate", which contains the eMAId identifier.
 The activation process must:

 - Generate the contract certificate and the required associated data elements.
-- Package them in a contract certificate bundle.
+- Package them in a "contract certificate bundle".
 - Sign this bundle with a CPS entity attached to a V2G-RootCA.
 - Make the signed bundle available.

 ![EV-User activates PlugCharge](./images/media/image25.png)
+*Figure 7 - The EV-User activates the Plug&Charge feature in its eMSP subscription, for its vehicle.*

 The user asks his eMSP to activate the PlugCharge function for a given vehicle:

-- The user sends his vehicle PCID to his eMSP (see step 3.0).
+- The user sends his vehicle "PCiD" to his eMSP (see step 3.0).

 The eMSP system:

-- Must retrieve the vehicle Provisioning Certificate knowing the PCID (see step 3.1).
+- Must retrieve the vehicle Provisioning Certificate knowing the PCiD (see step 3.1).
 - Must generate the Contract Certificate (see step 3.2).
 - Must package the Contract certificate with additional data in a contract certificate bundle.
 - Must have this bundle signed by a CPS attached to a V2G-RootCA (see step 3.3).
-- Must make available the Signed Contract Certificate Bundle to the Car-Maker and to all CPOs by depositing it in a Contract Certificate Pool (see step 3.4).
+- Must make available the "Signed Contract Certificate Bundle" to the Car-Maker and to all CPOs by depositing it in a Contract Certificate Pool (see step 3.4).

 #### 5.3.4 The OEM/Car-maker installs the Contract certificate in the vehicle

 The contract certificate must be transferred to the vehicle for installation.
 This can be done via the OEM's back-end system, or via the charging point.
 We describe below the situation in which the Contract Certificate is transferred via the OEM's back-end system.

-![OEM installs contract certificate in vehicle](./images/media/image26.png)
+![OEM installs contract certificate in vehicle](./images/media/image26.png) *Figure 8 - The OEM/Car-maker installs the Contract certificate in the vehicle*

 The OEM's backend system: